snoopForms/docs/docs/platform/1_installation.md

 Getting the snoopForms React Library up and running on localhost is quick and easy:

 > :warning: **Note**: This repository is still in an early stage of development.
 We love the open source community and want to show what we are working on early.
-We will update this readme with more information once it is safe to use.
+We will update this docs with more information once it is safe to use.
 Until then, feel free to share your thoughts, contact us, and contribute if you'd like.

 ## Run it locally